paulthadev/mylocator/README.md

-### MY LOCATOR
+## MY LOCATOR

-A simple asynchronous app to display your current location (city, country) including details of the country
+A simple asynchronous app to display your current location (city, country) including details of the country.

 ### <p> 🔑 Take a look </p> ➡️ https://mylocator.netlify.app